A spreading shrub, to 3 metres high.

 This species produces narrow cylindrical racemes, which are cream to pale yellow, to 5 cm long, predominantly in spring-summer.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.
-Carpels to 5.5 mm long, the style is cream to pale yellow, hairy.
+In this species, carpels are to 5.5 mm long with the style cream to pale yellow and hairy.

 The fruit is a follicle, hairy with reddish brown stripes or blotches.

 An attractive plant when flowering and the foliage adds an additional attraction.
 The shape of the inflorescences make it desirable.
 Suitable for screening and general planting in a light soil in an open sunny position and is drought and frost resistant.
 Not a great deal is known about its cultivation but seeds can be readily sourced online.
 Could be trialled on a range of soils with adequate drainage.
 Should be lightly pruned to create a denser shape and promote flowering.